 In short, they might as well blindfold themselves and chuck a dart at a dartboard.

 This related to point 2, above.
 Let’s go back to the 5 foot female example.
-Let’s say she weighs 12 stones and wants to looks like Emily Skye.
-So she does all her research and works out that she’s looking at a body weight of around 7 stones 12.
+Let’s say she weighs 12 stone and wants to looks like Emily Skye.
+So she does all her research and works out that she’s looking at a body weight of around 7 stone 12.

 She makes a plan to lose the weight slowly over the next couple of years.
 She starts lifting weights, doing cardio and circuits and signs up to an online nutrition coaching programme to help her reach her goals.

-All is fine and Dandy…until she tells people that she has a goal to get to around 7 stones 12 – and everyone flips out!
+All is fine and Dandy…until she tells people that she has a goal to get to around 7 stone 12 – and everyone flips out!

 Unless you’re very headstrong, this can derail, demotivate and destroy your confidence, causing you to second-guess yourself and question what you’re doing.
 I’ve seen this kind of this cost people YEARS of progress by training in limbo, half following what they know is right and half being held back by the shackles of the uneducated opinions of others.

 Still think I’m having a laugh by saying 7 stone 12?
 Check out the height / weight chart below, taken from the NHS website.